maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Sets the menu to be used for this window.
 Pass None to remove the current menu.
 Any reference to a previous menu will be dropped. :class:`Window` takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`Window.set_main_menu` instead.
+        Note that if you're using a :class:`gtk.Menu` rather than a :class:`AppMenu` you should use :meth:`Window.set_main_menu` instead.

-        :param menu: a :class:`HildonAppMenu` to be used for this window
+        :param menu: a :class:`AppMenu` to be used for this window

         .. versionadded 2.2

     .. method:: get_app_menu ()

-        Returns the :class:`HildonAppMenu` assigned to ``self``, or None if it's unset.
+        Returns the :class:`AppMenu` assigned to ``self``, or None if it's unset.
 Note that the window is still the owner of the menu.

-        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`Window.get_main_menu` instead.
+        Note that if you're using a :class:`gtk.Menu` rather than a :class:`AppMenu` you should use :meth:`Window.get_main_menu` instead.

-        :returns: a :class:`HildonAppMenu`
+        :returns: a :class:`AppMenu`

         .. versionadded 2.2